Course Packing List

 WHAT TO PACK FOR YOU

-WHAT TO PACK FOR YOUR PATIENT
+WHAT TO PACK FOR SCENARIOS

 Trust us, we don’t care what your socks / fingernails / feet look like!
 But some people appreciate a heads up that we will be checking each other’s extremities on a daily basis as part of performing patient exams.